stoplightio/spectral/docs/guides/7-sharing-rulesets.md

 }
 ```

-If you Spectral in a browser or don't want to install the package, you can also reference that package through the use of CDNs for NPM repository, such as [unpkg.com](https://unpkg.com/):
+If you use Spectral in a browser or don't want to install the package, you can also reference that package through the use of CDNs for npm repositories, such as [unpkg.com](https://unpkg.com/):

 ```yaml
 extends: